kezdi/website/README.md

-Pilot repository for the website of the book *Data Analysis: Patterns, Prediction and Causality - A graduate textbook for Business, Economics and Policy*.
+Repository for the website of the book *Data Analysis: Patterns, Prediction and Causality - A graduate textbook for Business, Economics and Policy*.

 Hosted website is available [here](https://data-analysis-textbook.com/).